alpop/semi-auto-image-annotation-tool/README.md

 ![alt text](https://raw.githubusercontent.com/virajmavani/semi-auto-image-annotation-tool/master/demo.gif)

 Semi Automatic Image Annotation Toolbox with RetinaNet as the suggesting algorithm.
 The toolbox suggests 80 class objects from the MS COCO dataset using a pretrained RetinaNet model.

+Tensorflow 2.0 support

 ## Installation